elescj/projects/011-malaria/README.md

 > [Contact Charles Jiao](https://charles-jiao.netlify.app/contact)

 ## ❓ Problem Statement
-Classifying images is essential in computer vision, automation, and robotics, it remains challenging variations in lighting, orientation, and overall image quality.
-In this project, I used the SVHN dataset to develop CNN-based classification models capable of accurately identifying digit images.
+Classifying images is essential in computer vision, automation, and robotics, it remains challenging in fields such as public health where high accuracy makes great significance.
+In this project, I used the microscopic images to develop CNN-based classification models capable of accurately identifying blood cell images.
 The project produces a trained deep learning model along with a full training-evaluation pipeline that supports downstream prediction tasks.

 ## 💻 Methodology
 The following steps outline the end-to-end process used in this project: